Substance Abuse During Pregnancy

 Hope is the foundation of recovery.11 Hope is the belief that the challenges of recovery can be met and overcome and that a better future is possible.

-For pregnant women who are struggling with addiction and the guilt, shame, helplessness and hopelessness that often accompany it, treatment can not only help send the addiction into long-term remission but also help improve their self-esteem and self-efficacy, identify a meaningful purpose in life and dramatically improve their overall quality of life and sense of well-being.
+For pregnant women who are struggling with addiction and the guilt, shame, helplessness and hopelessness that often accompanies it, treatment can not only help send the addiction into long-term remission but also help improve their self-esteem and self-efficacy, identify a meaningful purpose in life and dramatically improve their overall quality of life and sense of well-being.

 Treatment options include inpatient, outpatient, and intensive outpatient programs.
 Treatment programs geared toward women strive to address the barriers to treatment that women face and work with them to develop a treatment plan that considers their finances, responsibilities at home or work and other essential factors that may prevent their engagement in treatment.